flandrade/cdma-simulation/README.md

 Four .wav files to simulate four users (variables x1, x2, x3 and x4).
 The program will plot these input signals.

 ### Quantization
-The program will plot the input signal with the number of selected levels and the quantized signal.

 **nivel**: the number of levels for quantization.

 **opcion**: quantization processes.
 Available options:
 - 1 - Uniform
 - 2 - Mu-Law
 - 4 - A-Law

+The application will plot the input signal with the number of selected levels and the quantized signal.

 ### Multiple Access
 **opt**: type of code for CDMA access.
 Available options: